Ramdhuni-Bhasi

 Ramdhuni is a municipality located in the Sunsari district, Koshi Province of Eastern Nepal.
 It was established in 2014.
-Ramdhuni previously known as Jhumka Bazar.
-It is approximately 356km far from Kathmandu.
-This town lies in the middle of two famous cities Itahari and Inaruwa.
-Mahendra highway passes right through the heart of the town.
-Chatara Canal (Sunsari Morang Irrigation Project) originates all the way from Koshi River and flows through the town from north to south.
-This canal plays an important role in the agriculture of Sunsari and Morang district.
+Ramdhuni was previously known as Jhumka Bazar.
+It is approximately 356 km from Kathmandu.
+This town lies between two famous cities: Itahari and Inaruwa.
+Mahendra Highway passes through the heart of the town.
+Chatara Canal (Sunsari Morang Irrigation Project) originates from the Koshi River and flows through the town from north to south.
+This canal plays an important role in the agriculture of Sunsari and Morang districts.
 Ramdhuni has a total area of 91.69 square kilometers.
-It has a population of 63,452 of which 29,820 are males and 29,820 are females living in 11,491 individual houses.
+It has a population of 63,452. of which 29,820 are males and 29,820 are females, living in 11,491 individual houses.

 Geography

 Geographically, Ramdhuni is in the Terai region of Nepal.
-Its elevation is approximately 185m from the sea level.
+Its elevation is approximately 185m above sea level.
 This means most of the part of town lies in a proper plain land.
-Chatara canal provides water to the irrigation system of the town and surrounding places.
+Chatara Canal provides water to the irrigation system of the town and surrounding places.

 Transportation

 It is well connected by roads to the major cities of Nepal including the capital Kathmandu.
-The nearest airport is Biratnagar Airport which is approximately 30km from the town of Ramdhuni.
+The nearest airport is Biratnagar Airport which is approximately 30 km from the town of Ramdhuni.
 Dharan, Itahari, Inaruwa and Biratnagar are some the nearest cities to Ramdhuni.
 Regular bus service is organised from Dharan, Biratnagar via Ramdhuni to the other major cities of Nepal.

 Tourism

 It is the gateway to some of the historical places of Sunsari District.

-It provides the easiest access to the devotees traveling to Chatara(also known as Parchin Haridwar), Barahkshetra Mandir(Baraha Temple), and Ramdhuni Temple.
+It provides the easiest access to the devotees traveling to Chatara (also known as Parchin Haridwar), Barahkshetra Mandir (Baraha Temple), and Ramdhuni Temple.